Steal Our 5 Cold Email Templates (Inspired by an Email Expert)

 While you’re getting traction from your cold email campaign and cold calling efforts, pay attention to your email tracking alerts.
 Customers are known for “wasting time” on Friday afternoons and the day before vacation, so it’s common for them to browse their inbox and engage with emails.
 When this happens, call them and or send them the holiday cold email template.

-2. The Wrong Number Cold Email
+2. Wrong Number Cold Email Template

 You’re only as good as your Salesforce data.
 From time to time, you’ll have outdated contact records, from email address to title, and especially your lead’s phone number.
 Even your data enrichment solution may not know of your lead’s data change.
 But here’s the butter on the toast.
 Even if their data hasn’t changed, you can use the urgency tied to a specific data type to encourage a response.
 What better data type to focus on than one’s phone number?